andrewh717/blackjack/README.md

 # blackjack
+This is a simple game of Blackjack that I made in my freshman year Computer Science class.
 ## How to run
 Make sure you have Java installed.
 Clone/Download this repo and navigate to it in the command line.
 Run "java Blackjack.java" to begin playing.